Mordecai Herman: Legacy

-According to the Black Orthodox Jewish writer and activist Shais Rishon, Mordecai Herman was non-Jewish as Herman never "belonged or converted to any branch of Judaism."
+According to the opinion of Black Orthodox Jewish writer and activist Shais Rishon, Mordecai Herman was non-Jewish as no records have been located to support that Herman ever "belonged or converted to any official branch of Judaism."
+However, it is probable that Herman was, in fact, an Ethiopian Jewish Rabbi, as he operated a formal Hebrew school for Jewish boys until his death.
 Rishon believes that the Black Hebrew Israelite movement is not part of "the mainstream normative Black Jewish community" that practices Rabbinic Judaism.